Chrishell Stause Brings 'DWTS' Ballroom to Tears With Emotional Dance

-Chrishell Stause Brings 'DWTS' Ballroom to Tears With Routine Dedicated to Her Late Parents
+Chrishell Stause on Bringing 'DWTS' Ballroom to Tears With Routine Dedicated to Her Late Parents (Exclusive)

+"You don't put those moments on Instagram," Chrishell said of the dark moments and the painful experiences people deal with when coping with the loss of their loved ones.
+"But I think it's okay, and I think you have to let those moments happen when they happen."

+During her video package that aired on Monday before she hit the dance floor, Chrishell opened up to the DWTS cameras about her loss, and paid heartfelt tribute to her parents.

 "They were really loving people.
-Some of my best memories are with my mom, dancing with her in the living room," Chrishell said in a video package that aired ahead of the performance.
+Some of my best memories are with my mom, dancing with her in the living room," Chrishell said in the video.
 "No one would be more excited about me being here and doing the show than her."

 "Right before I dance, I really feel her calm me, encourage me.
 That has been the most special thing I will take away from this show," she continued.
 "I know that my parents are with me.
 My mom's name was Renee Stause, and my dad's name was Jeff Stause.
 And this dance is for them."